Quantum Algorithm Implementations for Beginners: Quantum Approximate Optimization Algorithm

 \subsection{Algorithm description}

-The Quantum Approximate Optimization Algorithm (QAOA) as proposed in~\cite{1411.4028} leverages gate-based quantum computing for finding high-quality solutions to combinatorial optimization problems that have the form of Eq.~\eqref{eq:max_clause}.
-To apply this algorithm the user first translates the clause functions $C_\alpha(z)$ into equivalent quantum clause Hamiltonians $\mathbf{C}_\alpha$ and then selects a number of rounds $r \geq 1$ and two angles per round, $0 \leq \beta[k] \leq \pi$ and $0 \leq \gamma[k] \leq 2 \pi$ for the $k$-th round.
-The pseudocode for QAOA is given in Algorithm \ref{alg:QAOA}.
+The Quantum Approximate Optimization Algorithm (QAOA) as proposed in~\cite{1411.4028} is a hybrid quantum-classical heuristic algorithm.
+It leverages gate-based quantum computing for finding candidate solutions to combinatorial optimization problems that have the form of Eq.~\eqref{eq:max_clause}, using a variational circuit with parameters tuned in a classical outer loop (Fig.~\ref{fig:qaoa_circuit}).

-For an appropriate selection of $r, \beta, \gamma$, this algorithm will give a high-quality solution to Eq.~\eqref{eq:max_clause}.
-As the number of rounds used increases, the quality of the solution produced by the above algorithm also increases provided that the angles chosen for the previous rounds are optimal.
-Conducting an exhaustive search over a fine grid is proposed in~\cite{1411.4028} for the selection of each round's optimal $\beta, \gamma$ angles.
-The use of a quantum-variational-eigensolver is also possible~\cite{peruzzo_variational_2014,mcclean_theory_2016}.